 You can have a more comprehensive looks at my little farm operation on the other pages of this website but Facebook and Instagram are the places to go for a day by day feed of the adventures on the farm.

 Pictured above: the farm as of May 2023.
 Everything has had to be cleared and the fields started largely from scratch.

 These days an increasingly large number of people are insulated from their food supply – meat, fruit, vegetables, and grains all come from the grocery stores.
 Period.
 I feel it’s important for people to make the connection between farming (no matter how small the scale) and the food they eat.
 My hope is that when a connection is made (or re-made) it will encourage people to think about where their food comes from, whether it is grown sustainably, and the welfare and well-being of the people who grow it for them.

-To that end I offer Farm Tours – short (less then 50 minutes) visits to my farm where people can interact with the animals, learn a little about what it means to have a small farm, and ask any questions they might have.
+To that end I offer Farm Tours – short (less then an hour) visits to my farm where people can interact with the animals, learn a little about what it means to have a small farm, and ask any questions they might have.
 Some of the most rewarding moments I have had farming are when children get up close with one of many wee beasties (often for the first time) and have a chance to hold a chick, hug a goat, or pet a sheep.

 All I ask in return for the tour is a donation toward the insurance costs of having people visit my farm.

 I believe in raising animals in a safe, healthy environment, with the best possible balance between productivity and the well-being of the animal in question.
 I grew up on a farm of sorts – there was pulpwood, blueberry fields, inland aquaculture, turkeys, and chickens.